Our Current Top Needs for Volunteers:

-Welcome and encourage a refugee family as they adjust to homework, school, and parenting in the U.S. Build relationships with whole families, helping the kids with their homework, and making sure refugee parents understand the expectations of the American school system.
+Welcome and encourage a refugee or immigrant family as they adjust to homework, school, and parenting in the U.S. Build relationships with whole families, helping the kids with their homework, and making sure refugee parents understand the expectations of the American school system.

 If you have a big heart and strong arms, we are looking for you!
 Help create a home for newly-arrived families by delivering furniture to refugees’ apartments.

 Assist immigrants in filling out citizenship applications at our monthly clinics, or help with community outreach.
 Bilingual or semi-bilingual volunteers are especially needed.
 Training provided.

 Assist immigrants in preparing for their citizenship interview in a one-on-one setting.